 Instructions

-- Thaw the spinach and squeeze out the water (you can use a strainer).
-To speed up the thawing process, you can microwave the spinach for a few minutes.
+- Thaw the spinach and squeeze out as much liquid as you can using a strainer.
+To speed up the thawing process, you can microwave the spinach for a few minutes.16 ounces frozen spinach

-- Place parchment paper on a baking sheet and spray with cooking spray.
-Transfer the spinach mixture to the sheet and press it flat, about 10×12 inches in size and roughly ½ an inch thick.
+- Transfer the spinach mixture to the prepared baking sheet and press it flat, using your hands to shape it to 10×12 inches in size and roughly ½ -inch thick.

 - Bake for 15 minutes, then set aside to cool on a rack.
 Don’t turn off the oven.

-- Once the time is up, take out the roll and let it cool for 5-10 min before cutting it into slices and serving.
+- When cooking time is up, take out the spinach roll and allow to rest for 5-10 minutes before cutting it into 1-inch thick slices and serving.

 A bit of work but so worth it.
 Everybody loves this spinach roll.
 Will make it often.